-Since January 1, 2023, the Company completed approximately 728 metres of core drilling, which primarily represents exploration drilling.
+Since January 1, 2023, the Company completed approximately 2,499 metres of core drilling, the majority of which was outside the 2022 MRE area.

 On March 23, 2023, the Company announced final drill results for the 2022 infill and expansion drill program.
 The program focused on the Ounce Hill, No.1 Hill, Kilroy, Zion, and Bacchus areas of the Eagle Mountain deposit.
-Reported results represented 33 core holes totaling 1,421 metres for an infill and expansion drill program designed to test shallow near-surface saprolite and fresh rock gold mineralization as defined in the 2022 MRE, with the objectives of converting inferred mineral resources to indicated mineral resources and providing further information for mine scheduling studies to be incorporated in the PEA.
-At Ounce Hill, drill hole EME22-184 intersected 22.0 metres grading 1.13 gpt gold from surface with the upper 17.5 metres downhole within saprolite.
+Reported results represented 33 core holes totaling 1,421 metres for an infill and expansion drill program designed to test shallow near-surface saprolite and fresh rock gold mineralization as defined in the 2022 MRE, with the objectives of converting Inferred Resources to Indicated Resources and providing further information for mine scheduling studies to be incorporated in the PEA.
+At Ounce Hill, drill hole EME22-184 intersected 22.0 metres grading 1.13 gpt gold from surface in the upper 17.5 metres downhole within saprolite.
 Drill hole EMD22-265 intersected 7.5 metres grading 7.27 gpt gold from surface within saprolite and drill hole EMD22-268 intersected 18.0 metres grading 3.80 gpt gold from surface in saprolite and saprock/hard rock, including an interval of 10.5 metres grading 5.95 gpt gold.
 At No.1 Hill, drill hole EMD22-230 intersected 3.0 metres grading 2.36 gpt gold within saprolite and drill hole EMD22-235, located approximately 60 metres outside the 2022 MRE outline, intersected 3.0 metres grading 5.64 gpt gold in saprolite.
 At Kilroy, drill hole EMD23-270 intersected 16.5 meters grading 1.94 gpt gold in near-surface saprolite and drill hole EMD22-207 intersected 21.8 metres grading 1.48 gpt gold from surface in saprolite.
 At Bacchus, drill hole EMD22-245 intersected 6.0 metres grading 0.87 gpt gold from surface within saprolite.
-These drilling results suggest a reasonable expectation that some inferred mineral resources may be upgraded to indicated mineral resources and mineralization may be expanded in certain areas.
+These drilling results give a reasonable expectation that some Inferred Resources may be upgraded to Indicated Resources and mineralization may be expanded in certain areas.